 Justice-centered approaches place these concerns about power and social (in)justice at the center of education.
 Affordance analysis and other ethical evaluations of technologies are only one small piece of the puzzle.
 In the absence of justice-centered approaches, affordance analysis and other interventions risk subsumption to dominant narratives: the idea that we can analyze our way out of problematic technologies, or that ethical evaluation can be done without engaging history, culture, or identity.
 Justice-centered approaches require engaging our full humanity in ways that resist disembodied approaches to science learning.

 One of the contributions of this work is a new curricular approach for (advanced) data structures and algorithms.
-Critical Comparative Data Structures and Algorithms (CCDSA) builds on the foundation of comparative data structures pedagogy to center social justice.
-Comparative data structures provided a new theme for the study of data structures and algorithms around affordance analysis of designed abstractions but tended to leave humanity (e.g. history, culture, identity) implicit.alone won’t be enough to achieve the socially-just worlds we need.
+Critical Comparative Data Structures and Algorithms (CCDSA) builds on the foundation of affordance analysis by addressing the ways that it tends to leave human values (e.g. history, culture, identity) implicit.
 A critical comparative approach explicitly engages broader questions such as, “Who designs computation?
 To what end?
 How do our design processes, goals, and purposes undermine our intentions to do good?”
 In suggesting the last question, we raise new concerns around the conflict between design justice and disembodied or universalizing computer technologies.
 The aim to design technologies for everyone is often ultimately realized as designing technology for a few.
 CCDSA defines this reflexive practice of questioning processes as critical comparison where the dominant perspective is placed in dialogue with more marginalized and justice-centered perspectives.

 Critical comparison is a powerful method that can be repeatedly applied to each dimension of equity pedagogies and justice-centered approaches.
 It pushes us to reconsider our assumptions in every facet of the student experience.
 It’s particularly suitable for higher education where students significantly internalized of dominant purposes and narratives for education.
 However, this approach also has its own risk.
 In attempting to compare, we place both perspectives in the spotlight—and so we may teach that holding either perspective is acceptable.
 But is that always the case?
 There are many ideas where educators may have a moral imperative to either support or denounce if we wish to realize a more just society.
 And, if we want to support our students towards becoing social change agents, we’ll need to help everyone better understand the ways in which power shapes values, approaches, and narratives.
 In Sasha Costanza-Chock’s words: “Is the ultimate object to make people good coders, or to make coders good people?”